breatheco-de/content/src/content/how-to/[draft]how-to-use-font-awesome.md

 ### The easiest way

-If you are working with plain CSS and HTML files, just add this tag inside the `<head>` tag of your html file, just like any other CSS stylesheet.
+If you are working with plain CSS and HTML files, just paste this code before the `</head>` **CLOSING** tag of your html file:
 ```
 <link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.5.0/css/all.css" integrity="sha384-B4dIYHKNBt8Bc12p+WXckhzcICo0wtJAoU8YZTY5qE0Id1GSseTk6S+L3BlXeVIU" crossorigin="anonymous">
 ```
+Note: you can see that it is just another CSS stylesheet.

+### The easiest way

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzMTg4MDc3OV19
+eyJoaXN0b3J5IjpbMTkwNDk3MTc2Ml19
 -->